San Francisco Garden Man's News

 Health and welfare for many could begin right at home by gardening in whatever space each of us has access to.
 From gracious rural garden plots to urban balconies and rooftops the possibilities are endless and the materials needed are inexpensive, some virtually free.
 Technology continues to provide new and improved methods to grow plants even for those who are away for extended periods with automated watering and fertilizing systems.
 Lightweight planting medias and polymers can take the place of heavy to lift soils making it possible for even physically challenged persons to enjoy gardening in containers and pots.

-While realizing that gardening alone will not solve all the challenges of today, the more who learn the simple basics of how to grow plants, the ingredients for life (and no, I'm not talking about Safeway here [wink]) can be harvested right from one's own back yard or neighborhood community garden plot.
+While realizing that gardening alone will not solve all the challenges of today, the more who learn the simple basics of how to grow plants, the ingredients for life, can be harvested right from one's own back yard or neighborhood community garden plot.
 If you have never gotten your fingers in the dirt, planted seeds or seedlings, nurtured and cultivated from cotyledon to bloom, any of the thousands upon thousands of plant species available to grow...well, what can I say other than you don't know what you're missing.

 San Francisco Garden Man